Vandenberg Village, California

 Vandenberg Village is a census-designated place (CDP) in the unincorporated area of Santa Barbara County, California, United States.
 The population was 7,308 at the 2020 census, up from 6,497 at the 2010 census.

 It is a community situated in the hills north of Lompoc, California.

 While shops and markets can be found in Vandenberg Village, many residents commute to nearby Lompoc on a daily basis.

 It is close to Vandenberg Space Force Base.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 5.3 sqmi, 99.99% of it land and 0.01% of it water.

 Vandenberg Village is the location of Cabrillo High School (one of two general high schools located within Lompoc Unified School District boundaries), Buena Vista Elementary School, and Maple High (Continuation) School.

 Surrounding the village is the Burton Mesa Ecological Reserve, and north of that the Lompoc Oil Field follows the line of the Purisima Hills.

 Services

 Water and Wastewater services are provided by Vandenberg Village Community Services District.

 Electricity services are provided by Pacific Gas and Electric.

 Library services are provided by the Lompoc Public Library System.

 It is served by Lompoc School District, which ranks in the top 20 percent of schools in California.

 Demographics

+Vandenberg Village was first listed as an unincorporated place in the 1970 U.S. census; and then as a census designated place in the 1980 U.S. census.